h2oai/wave/website/docs/tutorial-beer.md

     time.sleep(1)
 ```

 Run your program again.
-You should see the same results in your browser as before, but you'll notice that the information flowing through the Q server is significantly less than before:
+You should see the same results in your browser as before, but you'll notice that the information flowing through the Wave server is significantly less than before:

 ```
 2020/10/02 13:53:11 * /beer {"d":[{"k":"wall data before","v":"98"},{"k":"wall data after","v":"97"}]}